Family Apiaceae

 Western Prairie – four years after planting

-The flowers are very attractive to all kinds of insects.
+The flowers are very attractive to many kinds of insects.

 Viceroy butterfly